More Than The “Baby Blues”: Postpartum Depression (PPD)

 Postpartum depression can affect the well-being of the entire family.
 Non-birthing partners can also have mental health conditions related to the birth or adoption of a baby.
 Men can also experience paternal postpartum depression, which exhibits the same symptoms as PPD.

 Among heterosexual childbearing couples, the stigma against men seeking mental health care challenges the acknowledgment of PPD and subsequent treatment.
-One study in Canada found that about eight in ten men may struggle to seek medical care until their partner convinces them to be seen.
+Men may be reluctant to seek care for health conditions too.
+One study in Canada found that about 8 in 10 men may struggle to seek health care until their partner convinces them to be seen.

 The stigma against men seeking help can be attributed to feelings of embarrassment or shame about being a father living with depression.
 A 2022 study of heterosexual couples found that three in 100 families were in a situation where both the mother and father experienced PPD simultaneously.